mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 *  It is important to mention that the level of distraction is independent of the density of moments of **awareness**.

+INSERT IMAGE HERE.

-* The following image from the text illustrates the properties of mind moments.
+* The following image from the text illustrates the various attributes of mind moments.
 Notice each of the moments in the illustration is a perceiving moment.